Rick-Myers/gift-card-tracker/README.md

 # gift-card-tracker
-A simple app to track gift card balances.
+A CLI to track gift card balances.